rapid7/insightconnect-plugins/plugins/microsoft_teams/help.md

 # Description

 [Microsoft Teams](https://products.office.com/en-us/microsoft-teams/group-chat-software) is a unified communications platform that combines persistent workplace chat, video meetings, file storage, and application integration.
 The Microsoft Teams plugin allows you to send and trigger workflows on new messages.
 The plugin will also allow for teams management with the ability to add and remove teams, channels, and users.

-This plugin uses the [Microsoft Teams API](https://docs.microsoft.com/en-us/graph/api/resources/teams-api-overview?view=graph-rest-1.0) to interact with Microsoft Teams.
+This plugin uses the [Microsoft Teams API](https://docs.microsoft.com/en-us/graph/api/resources/teams-api-overview?view=graph-rest-1.0) to interact with Microsoft Teams

 # Key Features